livingyang/config2ts/README.md

 * `Number` support Infinity and NaN
 * `Enum` support empty string type
 * `Enum[]` do not include empty string type
+* `EnumIndex` will generate index type, and will use `Enum` type to generate interface

 ## Usage